 Poland is becoming the European centre of modern business process outsourcing (BPO) services.
-BPO centres in Poland are owned mainly by large international companies and provide services related to IT systems, finance and accounting, research and development, storage and warehouse logistics.
+BPO centres in Poland are owned mainly by large international companies and provide services related to IT systems, finance and accounting, research and development, storage and warehouse logistics and others.
+It is estimated that 550,000 people will find employment in this sector by the end of the year 2010.